 Just like the glacier lobe that created it, the trail starts at Green Bay on the western shore of Lake Michigan, it then dips as far south as Janesville, meandering its way across the state back up to St. Croix Falls at the border of Northern Wisconsin and Minnesota.
 Along this Wisconsin hiking trail is a complete display of the topography, flora/fauna, and cultures/ communities that the beautiful state of Wisconsin has to offer.

 Some of my favorite segments

 The Ice Age Trail runs straight through the Kettle Moraine State Forest including Lapham Peak State Park.
 Up in the Northwest corner, we found the trail’s western terminus in the Interstate State Park along the St. Croix River.
 In the middle of the state not too far from Devil’s Lake, is a segment called Gibraltar Rock.
 Rising 200 feet above the surrounding landscape, Gibraltar Rock is a flat-topped butte The butte offers panoramic views of the Wisconsin River Valley and Lake Wisconsin.

 Learn More: Why you should hike the Ice Age Trail

-This list is packed with hiking ideas across the State of Wisconsin.
-I hope there are a few new ones for you to explore.
-I would love to hear your opinions on the best hikes in Wisconsin.
+This list is packed with hiking ideas from across the State of Wisconsin.
+I hope you discovered some new Wisconsin hiking trails to explore.
+Because I am always looking for new trails, I would love to hear what you consider to be the best hikes in Wisconsin.
 Share them in the comments below.